Nocheto Help (3.X.X)

 sheet [<id>]3.0.0

-show current games' sheet or set <id> as current one
+show current sheet or set <id> as the current one

 sheet+3.0.0